 Misamis Oriental Provincial Capitol

-Misamis Oriental Provincial Capitol is located at Don Apolinar Velez Street, Cagayan de Oro, Misamis Oriental officially the Province of Misamis Oriental is a province located in the region of Northern Mindanao in the Philippines.
+The Misamis Oriental Provincial Capitol is located on Don Apolinar Velez Street, Cagayan de Oro.
+Officially, the Province of Misamis Oriental is a province situated in the Northern Mindanao region of the Philippines.
 Its capital, largest city, and provincial center is the city of Cagayan de Oro, which is governed independently from the province.

 Carmen, Cagayan de Oro